bryb31/speech-diarization/READ_ME.md

 ## opening in WSL

-Once you have installed and activated WSL an Ubuntu terminal will open running a virtual Machine on your windows computer.
+Once you have installed and activated WSL an Ubuntu terminal will open running a virtual machine on your windows computer.

-This is seperate from your normal runtime and acts a little like a virtual environment (see below)
+This is seperate from your normal runtime and acts a little like a virtual environment (see below) but with more system access.
+This allows you to run linux commands instead of dos.

 As a result, you may need to mount your C drive or copy data files into WSL to be able to act on them.

-Create a new directory using
+You can create a new directory using

 ```
 mkdir pyannote-audio-tutorial
 ```
 (you can name this whatever you want)

-Enter the new directory using
+you can then enter the new directory using
 ```
 cd pyannote-audio-tutorial
 ```

-Copy any files you need into WSL
+copy any files you need into WSL using

 ```
 cp /mnt/c/Users/<your_name>/<path_to_the_file>/filename.type .
 ```
-if you have not yet cloned the git repository, you can do this now. or copy the files into your present working directory
+if you have not yet cloned the git repository, you can do this now.

+alternatively you can copy the files into your present working directory
 - for example, to copy the requirements file, use
 ```
 cp /mnt/c/Users/<your_name>/<path_to_the_file>/requirements.txt .